nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

   * 3a1.
 The app closes the installation package
   * Use case ends

 * 4a.
-An error occur during installation
+An error occurs during installation
   * 4a1.
 The app informs the user that the installation is unsuccessful and displays reasons
   * Use case ends